PolCarCat/mystara_arena_webpage/README.md

 A trademark is any combination of signs, expressions (anything) that identifies a firm or a service.
 It guarantees the item's uniqueness and it gives the owner legal rights to prevent its unauthorized use.
-They have to be registered with the appropriate authority to obtain legal ownership and protection rights.
+It has to be registered with the appropriate authority to obtain legal ownership and protection rights.
-Trademark rights are granted usually for 7 to 20 years and, unlike in case of patents, are renewable indefinitely.
+Trademark rights are granted usually for 7 to 20 years and unlike patents, they can be renewed indefinetly.

 ### *Registered Trademark, Unregistered Trademark or Service mark?*

 ```
--™ (the "trademark symbol", which is the letters "TM" in superscript, for an unregistered trademark, a mark used to promote or brand goods)
+-™ : This is the unregistered trademark symbol, it is used to promote a brand or its goods.
--℠ (which is the letters "SM" in superscript, for an unregistered service mark, a mark used to promote or brand services)
+-℠ : This is the unregistered service mark symbol, it is used to promote a brand or its services.
--® (the letter "R" surrounded by a circle, for a registered trademark)
+-® : This is the registered trademark symbol.
 ```